 At Marcellin Campus, the Careers & Pathways Department is an integral part of our students learning journey as they begin to build their aspirations beyond the gates of Sacred Heart.
-Opportunities such as work experience, subject acceleration, school based apprenticeships & traineeships and University programs are widely supported at Sacred Heart College.
-Further information is available by contacting Prue Wilkosz, our Careers & Pathways Coordinator.
+Opportunities such as work experience, subject acceleration, school based apprenticeships and traineeships, and University programs are widely supported at Sacred Heart College.

 The Careers & Pathways Department works closely with our Teaching & Learning Faculty to ensure our students achieve the best possible outcome for their future.